bessvaluestack/wind-solar-bess-private-wire-sizing/README.md

 ### Limitations

 - Assumes perfect forecast (not a real-time dispatch model)
-- Simplified degradation model (throughput-based only)
+- Simplified battery degradation model (throughput-based)
-- No BESS power electronics losses beyond round-trip efficiency
+- No BESS power electronics or other losses modeled separately - assuming it's all rolled into round-trip efficiency
 - No grid connection costs or tariffs (private wire only)

 ## License